 With augmented reality, the speed and capabilities of the pathology workflow are significantly enhanced.

 While maintaining the speed and image quality of the microscope, Augmentiqs allows pathologists to access the most useful tools in real-time, helping them work faster while integrating computer-assisted diagnostic tools.

 Here is a partial list of what pathologists are doing with augmented reality and their digital pathology capabilities.

 Augmented reality is enabling new possibilities in pathology.
-Learn more about what is possible inside your microscope.

 Artificial Intelligence (AI) carries many benefits to the pathology workflow.
 However, without the correct platform, these algorithms will find no inroad within the pathology laboratory.